From Seq2Seq to Attention: How a Simple Translation Problem Led Toward Transformers

 cat ← lower attention

 Instead of relying only on a fixed context vector, the decoder can dynamically revisit relevant encoder states.
+This attention mechanism is called as Cross-Attention.

 Even After Attention… What Was Still Wrong?